 30 of 32

-I love sunflower oil in soap.
+We love sunflower oil in soap.
 You used to be able to get it regularly at the grocery store but not so much anymore.
 It works synergistically with palm and olive oils to give a nice, rich, creamy lather that's very moisturizing.
 Depending on the type you get, it may have a short shelf life due to its fatty acid makeup.
 If you have the type that does, be sure to add some rosemary oleoresin extract to the oil or to the batch.
-In soap, I've used up to about 25% in the recipe with good results.
-I think it feels a bit oily in lotions but is great in creams, body butters and balms.
+In soap, we've used up to about 25% in the recipe with good results.
+We think it feels a bit oily in lotions but is great in creams, body butters, and balms.

 31 of 32

 Like lard, beef tallow gives you a super-hard, white bar of soap with low, creamy, stable lather that is very moisturizing.
 Before vegetable oils were commonly available, it was one of the main fats that folks used to make soap - and remains one of the most common oils in soap.
 (Check your label for "sodium tallowate" - that's beef tallow.)
 If you are o.k. using animal oils in your soap, then combining beef tallow with some of the other liquid oils like coconut & olive makes a wonderful, well-balanced bar of soap.
 There is just something about the heavy, rich creaminess of the lather that we haven't been able to replicate in non-tallow soaps.
 While you can use it at any percentage in your recipe, we wouldn't recommend much more than 40% or so.

 32 of 32